hweecat/hweecat.github.io/about.md

 I keep track of my tech goals every year to keep myself on track in my tech career journey, check them out [here](https://hweecat.github.io/goals).

-My top-priority goal in 2022 is to attain seniority and become a Senior Data Engineer.
+My top-priority goal in 2022 is to attain seniority and become a Senior Data Engineer, and I have achieved that goal after a turbulent career journey.
 Leveling matters a lot for me as a data professional who takes my career progression seriously, as ["titles make a world of difference in establishing credibility" in my tech career](https://blog.pragmaticengineer.com/the-seniority-roller-coaster/) and are directly tied to future compensation and financial outcomes.
 If you are a data professional who would like a candid discussion on career progression in tech, let's connect!

 ### Talks